Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 The reason we rate Kinsta as the best managed WordPress hosting is due to its WordPress centric features.
 First, Kinsta uses Google Cloud as the infrastructure partner and allows you to host the sites across all 37 global locations.
 Second, for critical WordPress applications, APM (Application Performance Monitoring) tools are essential and Kinsta offers its APM tool for free on all its plans.
 Third, Kinsta uses the fastest Google Cloud servers.
 If you are new to this, Google offers different types of servers, each specializing in different use cases, and Kinsta uses top-tier C3D and C2 servers, which offer the fastest hardware performance based on our benchmarks.

-WP Engine has this APM feature but is only limited to Enterprise plans, they don’t allow access to all Google Cloud locations and they don’t use C3D and C2 servers on starter plans and only available on advanced plans.
+WP Engine has this APM feature, but it is only limited to Enterprise plans.
+They don’t allow access to all Google Cloud locations, and they don’t use C3D and C2 servers on starter plans, which are only available on advanced plans.
 These are a few of the reasons we feel Kinsta deserves to be the best for managed WordPress hosting.

 Pricing: